-- People with high earning potential who can donate to animal advocacy non-profits.
-Jon Bockman of Animal Charity Evaluators, told us that animal advocacy non-profits have lots of enthusiastic volunteers but not enough funds to hire them, meaning that funding is the greater bottleneck in this problem area (unless you have the potential to be a leader and innovator in the movement). because the space is largely funding-constrained.
+- People with high earning potential can donate to animal advocacy work.
+Effective animal advocacy nonprofits report that a lack of funding is their most important bottleneck.
+For example, Jon Bockman of Animal Charity Evaluators told us that animal advocacy nonprofits have lots of enthusiastic volunteers, but not enough funds to hire them — meaning that funding is the greater bottleneck in this problem area (unless you have the potential to be a leader and innovator in the movement).
+This means the problem is unusually funding-constrained.

 Who is working on this problem?

 - There are over 1,000 companies — and many other stakeholders4 — working to develop and market animal product alternatives.

 - Animal Charity Evaluators finds and promotes the most effective ways to help animals.
 See their list of top and standout charities working in the area.

 - Work at effective animal advocacy nonprofits or the capacity-building nonprofits that support their work (such as Animal Charity Evaluators).